Punching out of poverty: Despite risks, 9-year-old Thai fighter eager to return to ring

 Tata's last fight was in October, before a second COVID-19 outbreak in Thailand shut down sports events as bans on large gatherings were reimposed.

 "I cannot box.
-I haven't practiced boxing, too ...
+I haven't practised boxing, too ...
 I help my mum sell things."

 Tata lives with his mother and 16-year-old sister, Poomrapee, who is also a boxer with the national youth team.